alexandertrefz/essence/packages/website/optimisations.md

 its own before the block that shadows it.
 Everything else is one block, which shadows for exactly the length of the chain as the Parameter did.

+**And a Handler can shadow the name the answer is written to.** The wrapper answered with a Return, which names nothing; a lowered Match assigns, and the assignment stands INSIDE the Handler's block — so a Handler that declares `answer` while the Match is what `constant answer` is bound to would have written its own binding instead of the Declaration.
+Where a Handler binds that name, the answer is written to a name of the Compiler's own and the Program's name is assigned from it once the block has closed, after the label a Handler leaves the chain through.
+Where no Handler binds it, which is every Match anyone writes on purpose, the answer goes straight to the name and nothing is held.

 Safe because nothing about the chain changes: the same tests in the same order over the same value, the same bodies, the same fall-through.
 What changes is where the Statements are written, and one thing more — a Match written for its